Religious humanism

-Religious humanism or ethical humanism is an integration of non-theistic humanist ethical philosophy with congregational rites and community activity which center on human needs, interests, and abilities.
-Self-described religious humanists differ from secular humanists mainly in that they regard the non-theistic humanist life stance as their religion while organizing with a congregational model.
-Religious humanism is sometimes referred to as non-theistic religion or congregational humanism.
+Religious humanism or ethical humanism is an integration of humanist philosophy with congregational rites and community activity that center on human needs, interests, and abilities.
+Religious humanists set themselves apart from secular humanists by characterizing the nontheistic humanist life stance as a non-supernatural "religion" and structuring their organization around a congregational model.

+Ethical Culture and religious humanist groups first formed in the United States from Unitarian ministers who sought to build a secular religion influenced by the thinking of French philosopher Auguste Comte.

-Religious humanists typically organise in the 21st century under the umbrella of Ethical Culture or Ethical Humanism.
-It remains largely a United States phenomenon; a British ethical culture movement was briefly highly active in the late 19th and early 20th centuries, but by the 1960s had largely abandoned its "religious" trappings, and asserted humanism less as a religious identity and more as a useful label to describe rational and non-religious attitudes to morality and ethics.
-Ethical Culture and religious humanism groups first formed in the United States from Unitarian ministers who, not believing in god, sought to build a secular religion influenced on the thinking of French philosopher Auguste Comte.
+In the 21st century, religious humanists commonly unite under the umbrella of Ethical Culture or Ethical Humanism.
+This phenomenon is primarily centered in the United States.
+While a British Ethical movement was notably active in the late 19th and early 20th centuries, it had gradually distanced itself from its "religious" aspects by the 1960s.
+Instead, it emphasized humanism less as a religious identity and more as a practical label describing rational and non-religious perspectives on morality and ethics.